Old Roma, Rome

 On your visit to Rome, consider visiting Old Roma.
 Don't expect lot of visitors to Old Roma since it is not a popular tourist spot in Rome.

 Local travel guides will amplify your fun in the city as they walk you around the major attractions.
 You can book Rome tours for such assistance.

 More about Rome

-You won't miss your home when in Rome, hotels in Rome like Hotel Re Testa, B&b Hotel Roma Trastevere and Hotel Il Villino offer some of the best places to stay in the city.
+Add comfortable hotels to your plan, choose from the recommended hotels in Rome like Hotel Re Testa, B&b Hotel Roma Trastevere and Hotel Il Villino.

 Getting around Old Roma, Rome

 Take a Tram.
 The total distance will be 1.14 Kilometre costing EUR 2 and the duration of the trip will be 5 minutes.Public Transport : Tram - Subway

 Choose Tram that takes you to Termini, costing you roughly EUR 2, taking around 5 minutes.
 From Termini, take a Subway to Colosseo and duration of trip is 3 minutes.
 Cost of this trip is EUR 2.
 The total distance between the two points is 2.59 Kilometre.Taxi

 Best transit method is Taxi.
 The distance is 2.96 Kilometre, costing around EUR 9.
 The duration of the trip is 4 minutes.Walk